-Cisco ISE Interview Questions- If you are looking for a job which is related to the ISE administrator then you need to prepare for the latest Cisco ISE Interview Questions.
+Cisco ISE Interview Questions- If you are looking for a job that is related to the ISE administrator then you need to prepare for the latest Cisco ISE Interview Questions.
 It is true that every interview is different as per the different job profiles.
-Here, we have prepared the most important Interview Questions and Answers which will help you get success in your upcoming interview and help you get your dream job in your dream company.
+Here, we have prepared the most important Interview Questions and Answers that will help you get success in your upcoming interview and help you get your dream job in your dream company.

 Introduction to ISE

-Cisco Identity Services Engine (ISE) is a next-generation identity, access control and policy platform that enables enterprises to enforce compliance, enhance infrastructure security, and streamline their service operations.
+Cisco Identity Services Engine (ISE) is a next-generation identity, access control, and policy platform that enables enterprises to enforce compliance, enhance infrastructure security, and streamline their service operations.
 The unique architecture of the Cisco ISE allows enterprises to gather real-time contextual information from networks, users, and devices.

 The administrator can then use that information to make proactive governance decisions by tying identity to various network elements including access switches, wireless LAN controllers (WLCs), virtual private network (VPN) gateways, and data center switches.
 Cisco ISE is a key component of the Cisco Security Group Access Solution.